Aadya178/UNICEF-Global-School-Dropouts/README.md

 ## Process Flow
 🎞️
-> The dataset will be analyzed in the following manner.
+> The dataset has been analyzed in the following manner.
 > <p align="center">
   <img src="process-flow.png">
   </p>